• As low as $733/Night

 The space

 Cavernous and light-filled with tall ceilings and unique accents, the Lookout sleeps up to 14 guests with 4 bedrooms and a lofted lookout.
 The home's design blends a modern aesthetic into the historically-inspired space - furnished with premium furnishings brands like Floyd and Crate & Barrel and styled with locally commissioned art from Modern Coast Co.
-Designed to accommodate sizable groups, the open floor plan features an upsized dining table, breakfast nook and 4-top kitchen island.
+Designed to accommodate enormous groups, the open floor plan features an upsized dining table, breakfast nook and 4-top kitchen island.
 The wrap-around porch includes loungers, and an eight-seat dining table - a great place to savor the coastal weather.

 The bed and bath setup: